sharkymark/nuon/README.md

 ### eks-simple
 This example repository [eks-simple](https://github.com/nuonco/demo/tree/main/eks-simple) creates an EKS cluster with a `whoami` application deployed on it.
 I've confirmed it works and it is well maintained including the new directory structure for the app config.

+## Frequently Asked Questions

+The [FAQ](./docs/faq.md) contains answers to common questions about Nuon, including CLI commands, AWS integration, and more.

 ## Resources

 - [Nuon documentation](https://docs.nuon.co/)